-Here chicken is marinated in a blend of unique spices, then roasted to perfection, resulting in a playful fusion of tangy, spicy, sweet, and citrusy flavors.
-Made popular all over the world by Nando’s, let’s find out what’s all that excitement is all about.
+Here chicken is marinated in a blend of unique spices, then roasted to perfection, resulting in tangy, spicy, sweet, and citrusy flavors.
+Made popular all over the world by Nando’s, I was eager to find out what all the excitement was all about.

-Whether you’ve tried it at Nando’s or are about to explore this dish for the first time, our versions of Peri Peri Chicken will make you a new fan of this famous roast chicken.
+Whether you’ve tried it at Nando’s, or are about to cook this dish for the first time, my version of Peri Peri Chicken will make you a new fan of this famous dish.

-All it takes is 15 minutes of hands on prep time on your part and a great chicken dish is roasted in your trusty oven.
+All it takes is 15 minutes of hands-on prep time on your part, and a great chicken dish is then roasted in your trusty oven.
 How cool…

-After trying Peruvian Roast Chicken (Pollo a la Brasa), we were amazed how good roast chicken could be with the right kind of flavorful marinade.
+After trying Peruvian Roast Chicken (Pollo a la Brasa), I was amazed how good roast chicken could be with the right kind of flavorful marinade.
 We first tried Nando’s when we were in Liverpool last year, and remember digging into Peri Peri Chicken with gusto.

 Every bite had that perfect combo of tangy and sweet, with a good dose of heat.
 We are spice lovers, so then and there we became fans.